typelevel/Laika/docs/src/04-customizing-laika/06-overriding-renderers.md

   indented one level to the right from the current indentation level.

-### HTMLFormatter
+### TagFormatter

-This formatter supports all methods of the `TextFormatter` API shown above, and adds the following methods:
+This formatter supports all methods of the `Formatter` API shown above, but adds additional convenience methods for all tag-based formats: HTML, XHTML for EPUB, XSL-FO for PDF.
+This is the API you would use in almost all cases when writing renderer overrides.

+It adds the following methods (amongst others):

 * `element` renders a tag where the specified list of child elements will be used to render the content of the tag